 First of all, the entire QuidMarket staff want to take this opportunity to thank YOU, our customers, for your support and patience during the COVID pandemic.

 This year has been a strange time for most of us.
 As is the case with many businesses throughout the world, the COVID pandemic has changed the way we work.

-We appreciate this year has led to many hard-working families facing uncertainty.
-Job and financial security are seemingly a thing of the past for many industries.
+We appreciate this year has led to many hard-working families facing uncertainty, with job and financial security seemingly a thing of the past for many industries.

 We wanted to update our customers and reassure you we will continue to help in the same way as before.

 YES – as with many companies, large and small, we moved to remote working at the beginning of lockdown.
 This simply means our staff are now working from home.